paulfauthmayer/poopicorn/README.md

 **Issue**: The YouTube is full of best of moments of movies and TV shows in different languages to show the best parts for the wider audience without watching the full movie

 **Idea**: Let's create a searchable video library which can scan YouTube and Netflix videos by a simple search term, so it's easy to get to the "best part" anytime without clicking around the whole timeline

+---

+**Issue**: There are literally thousand of websites and blogs around searching for what people are wearing in movies, music videos and TV shoes.

+**Idea**: What if we create a live recognition system where you can put in a url of the video you want to analyze and our platform automatically recognizing some objects of the video and offer you to buy it based on a Google search the system made